Hotel Transylvania (film): Plot

 In 1895, after his wife Martha was killed by an angry human mob, Count Dracula commissions and builds a massive monsters-only hotel in Transylvania, in which he raises his young daughter, Mavis.
 The hotel also serves as a safe haven and a getaway for the world's monsters from fear of human persecution.
-Famous monsters and friends of Dracula such as Frankenstein and his wife Eunice, Wayne and Wanda Werewolf and their massive immediate family, Griffin the Invisible Man, and Murray the Mummy often come to stay at the hotel.
+Famous monsters and friends of Dracula such as Frankenstein and his wife Eunice, Wayne and Wanda Werewolf and their massive immediate family, Griffin, and Murray often come to stay at the hotel.

 In 2012, on Mavis's 118th birthday, she wants to finally see the human world.
 Dracula allows her to leave the castle, but he sets up an elaborate plan using his zombie bellhops disguised as humans to make them seem intimidating, and frighten her home.
 The plan works, but on their way back the zombies inadvertently lead a human, Jonathan "Johnny" Loughran, back to the hotel.
-Drac frantically disguises him as a Frankensteinesque monster and passes him off as Frank's cousin "Johnnystein" so that he could lie about his arrival.
+Drac frantically disguises him as a Frankenstein-esque monster and passes him off as Frank's cousin "Johnnystein" so that he could lie about his arrival.
 Jonathan soon meets Mavis and the two "zing".
 Unable to get Johnny out of the hotel without notice, Drac quickly improvises that Johnny is a party planner, brought in to bring a fresher approach to his own traditional and boring parties.
 Johnny quickly becomes a hit to the other monsters, but this worries Drac, who is both envious of Johnny's popularity and afraid that his friends will never return to the hotel if they find out the truth about him.
 Drac coerces Johnny to leave, but he is brought back by Mavis, who is unaware of Johnny's real species and feud with her father.
 After being shown the beauty of a sunrise by Johnny, Mavis is inspired to give humans another chance.

 Meanwhile, the hotel chef Quasimodo, with the help of his pet rat Esmeralda, learns that Johnny is a human and kidnaps him to cook him.
 Drac intervenes and magically freezes Quasimodo to keep him from telling anyone that Johnny is human.
 Drac leads Johnny to his quarters and shows him a painting of Martha, allowing Johnny to realize why Drac built the hotel, became overprotective of Mavis, and his hatred for humans.
 Johnny then agrees to leave for good, but Drac, noticing that Mavis and Johnny's feelings for each other are real, persuades him to stay for the time being to avoid ruining Mavis's birthday.
 Drac and Johnny begin to bond and have fun together.